Frequently Asked Questions

 1.)
 Use a compass: The south pole of a magnet will attract the end of the compass needle pointing north.

 2.)
 Float the magnet in still water, the north pole of the magnet will align with the magnetic north.

 3.)
 Opposites attract, use a magnet with known poles, the marked north will attract the south pole of the unknown magnet.

 4.)
 Purchase your magnets from Sensor Solutions, the south pole is labeled on the magnet or defined on the specifications sheet for potted magnets.

-We ship FOB Colorado, USA around the world using UPS.
+We ship FOB Colorado, the USA around the world using UPS.
 We can take a credit card, or wire transfer directly into our account.
 We can also ship collect against FedEx accounts.

 I'm not sure what target to detect.

 Every sensor needs something to 'detect'.
 Hall Switches and Analog Hall Sensors detect magnets.
 Ferrous Metal Proximity Sensors detect ferrous steel.
 Gear tooth sensors detect gear teeth, holes, or other ferrous targets.
 If you start by selecting Sensors By Function you can first determine what the goal of the sensor is and then you will be provided a list of target options to choose from.

 Chopper stabilization corrects the magnetic offset and allows our sensors to be made more sensitive.
 From the customer's perspective, a chopper-stabilized sensor will trigger slightly after the magnetic field.
 This uncertainty will be from 0 to 1 / Chopper Frequency.
 Typically this is less than 16uS.
 To learn more we offer the following Application Note.